 Skydiving is a good analogy for diligent preparation.
 Meditation like skydiving requires preparation.
-In fact, preparation is important for many spiritual practices.
+Preparation is essential for many spiritual practices.

-You wouldn’t jump out of an airplane … and then try to put on your parachute.
-Trying to put your parachute after you have jumped out of an airplane would definitely be exciting, but the outcome may not be desirable.
+You wouldn’t jump out of an airplane and then try to put on your parachute.
+Trying to put your parachute after you have jumped out of an aircraft would be exciting, but the outcome may not be desirable.
 Also, you’d want to know how to put on and use your parachute before jumping.
-Good preparation is the key to a safe and enjoyable experience.
-This is how meditation is like skydiving.
+Good preparation is the key to a safe and enjoyable experience, and this is how meditation is like skydiving.

 So, the best way to get the best experience in meditation to learn how to do it first.
 Don’t jump out of the airplane and try to learn as you are falling.
-In fact, preparation is essential to the success of many spiritual practices.
-For instance, it is important to learn the theory behind the process.
-Learn what to expect and common troubleshooting techniques.
-You need to learn about the equipment, and how to use it (when to put it on).
-Most times this means learning about how the mind works.
+Preparation is essential to the success of many spiritual practices.
+For instance, it is crucial to understand the theory behind the process.
+Learn what to expect and standard troubleshooting techniques.
+You need to learn about the equipment and how to use it (when to put it on).
+Most times, this means learning about how the mind works.

 Preparing for spiritual practice will involve exercises to help you anticipate the experience.
 For example, skydiving teaches you what it feels like to jump out of an airplane, what parachute opening feels like, and how to land and roll.
 Some jumping schools have antigravity updraft fans.
 Here you can learn to control your body in a situation similar to free-falling.

 How is meditation is like skydiving?
 It’s all about preparation.
-Good preparation and training results in a positive experience.
-The skydiving analogy reminds us why we need to prepare properly before we engage in the practice.
-This is especially true for learning any new methods.
+Good preparation and training result in a positive experience.
+The skydiving analogy reminds us why we need to prepare before we engage in the practice.
+It’s especially true for learning any new methods.

 Good Preparation is the Key

 The key to the best outcomes with this process is preparation.
-You learn the best times to do it.
-You learn how to do it.
+You learn how to do it and the best times to do it.
 There are routine checks during and after the learning process to ensure the best learning outcomes.
-They reinforce the fundamentals that return the best outcomes.
-This is how meditation is like skydiving.
+They reinforce the fundamentals that return the best results.
+And, this is how meditation is like skydiving.